oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 From the Jupyter Notebook UI in your browser: please start the second Notebook document `src/step_2_producer.ipynb` and follow the guidance there.

-Once you have successfully activated the sequence of cells in the Notebook document, you should see an output of messages confirming the transmission of all PM 2.5 measurements form the CSV file.
+Once you have successfully activated the sequence of cells in the Notebook document, you should see an output of messages confirming the transmission of all PM 2.5 measurements from the CSV file.

 After having completed the Notebook document, please come back and continue with the next chapter of this tutorial.